MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/update-via-powershell.md

      PS C:\Users\lcmuser>
     ```

+You can now proceed to [Download and install the updates](#download-check-readiness-and-install-updates).

 ### Sideload and discover solution updates

-You now sideload the updates that you intend to apply to your cluster.
+If you are using solution extension updates from your hardware, you would need to sideload those updates.
 Follow these steps to sideload and discover your solution updates.

 1. Connect to a node on your Azure Stack HCI cluster using the Lifecycle Manager account.
 1. Go to the network share and acquire the update package that you use.
 Verify that the update package that you sideload contains the following files: